-- Take advantage of the fact that children with ASD usually abide by rules – almost to a fault.
+- Take advantage of the fact that children on the autism spectrum usually abide by rules – almost to a fault.
 Have very strict rules around water play, swim instruction, etc., or whenever the child may be near a body of water.
 Use Social Stories™ to reinforce the rules and try to anticipate situations.
 For example, set a rule — Do not go into the water — for when the child is around water and a parent is not there.
 Give the child a replacement behavior — Wait for a familiar adult to take you in.

 - If your child is drawn to water, complete safety forms with local safety offices and indicate where all possible water sources are located near your home.
 These can include places where large puddles form after storms.

 - Install a buzzer alarm system in your home so you are aware if your child leaves without your notice.